If you live in a country where it is not allowed to use dado blades, making dados has never been easier than with this dado maker.

 So make sure you don’t miss any detail.

-As an extra help in making this great kerfmaker, I offer free plans that you can download in this blog.
+As an extra help in making this great kerfmaker, I offer free plans that you can download from this blog.

 * Safety is always your own responsibility!